dmlambo/SplitFlap/README.md

 Finally, indeed the software uses the Arduino platform code, but rather than being an Arduino project, it is a PlatformIO project.
 This was important for organization, since the way Arudino mangles up your code means compartmentalizing is often impossible.

 ## Wire implementation
 The ESP8266 core has a bad I2C implementation.
-I've patched it up manually to keep it from doing weird things, and destabilizing the system, such as doing clock stretching in odd places.
-Basically anything around the stop condition is wonky.
+I've patched it up manually to keep it from doing weird things, and destabilizing the system, such as doing clock stretching in odd places, or setting SDA low/high immediately before or after toggling SCL.
+I've also enabled GCALL by means of always responding ACK to address 0.
+It seems to work, but it is certainly being misused.

-## Future
+## FAQ
-I'd like to expand the software a little bit.
-For instance, I would like to go off-spec on I2C and give each module multiple addresses to get certain tasks done, like multi-client firmware update over I2C, and broadcast messages used to reset everything all at once, or to make sure all the clicks and clacks are perfectly in sync with a start signal.
+### How do I disconnect my display from the network?
+There's a reset button on the left side.
+Press it three times.
+This should clear your credentials.

+### How do I update my firmware/filesystem?
+Go to http://splitflap.local/update.html and put your firmware.bin/littlefs.bin file into the form and press submit.
+Wait about 30 seconds, or until the form times out.
+Do not reset your device until you regain contact with it through the web portal, or you might interrupt the update sequence.

+### I flashed a new firmware that had a change to the Config structure, and now my display isn't responding
+There's a reset button on the left side.
+Press it six times.
+This should toggle the master mode.